|

 take it you will want this work done as quickly as possible, sir?"

-forward to seeing your plans shortly, Master Bandivan," he
+"I look forward to seeing your plans shortly, Master Bandivan,"

-Legolas was standing knee deep in the water, reaching out towards
+shingle to where the elf was standing, knee deep in the water,

-hand on the elfs arm.
-Legolas, unaware of him until now,
+Imrahil put a hand on the elfs arm.
+Legolas, unaware of

 arm, "come with me.
 Eowyn is waiting.
 She will be worried."

-And he tried to pull the elf back to the shore, but a stinging
+He tried to pull Legolas back to the shore, but the elf lashed

 Imrahil lifted himself onto his elbows and spat out a mouthful

-Eowyn awoke, smiling, and rolled over to hug Legolas, but he
+Eowyn awoke, smiling, and rolled over to hug Legolas.

-But she vaguely remembered his saying something about getting
+He was not there, but she vaguely remembered his saying something

-his bracer repaired, so she was not worried.
-Though it is almost
+about getting his bracer repaired, so she was not worried.

-dark, she thought.
-I suppose I had better get dressed and
+But it is almost dark, she thought.
+I had better get

 By the time Imrahil returned, with Aragorn, Gimli and Eomer,